Kubernetes patterns matter because they turn raw cluster primitives into repeatable ways of shaping an application’s lifecycle.

 Code of Architecture

-Continued discussion of Kubernetes Patterns in the podcast
+Continuation of the Kubernetes Patterns podcast discussion.

 Related book